 When an owner worries about their dog, the idea of a dog GPS tracker sounds logical.
 Seeing where the dog is can bring peace of mind.
 But a separate device is not the only possible approach, especially when the walk is handled by a person.

-Orb iDog develops another direction: during a marketplace walk, live tracking can be connected to the walker’s phone when the session is active and when permissions are in place.
+Orb iDog is building another approach: during a marketplace walk, live tracking can be connected to the walker’s phone when the session is active and when permissions are in place.
 This does not replace every GPS device in every situation, but it solves a specific problem: the owner wants transparency during the walk without the dog wearing extra hardware.

 What problem does a GPS tracker solve?